President Néstor Kirchner Fellowship

 Article 1.
 Applicants:

 Fellowship 1 is only open to citizens of Argentina.
-Fellowship 2 is only open to citizens of another country within South America, including: Bolivia, Brazil, Chile, Colombia, Ecuador, Guyana, Paraguay, Peru, Surinam, Uruguay, and Venezuela.
-Fellowship 3 is open to citizens of the countries outlined in Fellowship 2, including Argentina.
+Fellowship 2 is only open to citizens of another country within Latin America and the Caribbean.
+Fellowships 3 and 4 are open to citizens of Latin America and the Caribbean, including Argentina.
 In all cases, applicants must verifiably demonstrate that they are in the early stages of their careers in both of the following two fields: 1.
 In academia they must have either completed a postgraduate degree (master or doctorate) within the past 15 (fifteen) years or are currently working towards a postgraduate degree; 2.
 In politics, public service, and civil society, they must be either currently working or have previously worked in public service organizations for the state at the national, provincial, or municipal levels, or in a registered non-governmental organizations (NGOs).
 Applicants must have verifiable experience of a minimum of 4 (four) years and maximum of 15 (fifteen) years in politics, public service, or civil society.
 Applicants must submit a copy of their postgraduate degree(s) or graduate certificate in progress, in addition to certificates showing proof of employment.
 Applicants are required to possess proficiency in English (Internet-based Toefl exam score of at least 100, or equivalent proficiency certified by a recognized institution).

 Article 2.
 How to participate: